victoria-makerspace/victoria-makerspace.github.io/docs/_sources/PCBDesign.rst.txt

 .. note::
    For either set of project files there are two sets of footprints and symbols that must be added to your kiCAD library paths\:

-   The footprints that were made in the course of my co-op live in the toolAccess.pretty folder.
+   1. Footprints made for this project - found in the toolAccess.pretty folder.

-   The footprints and symbols libraries I acquired via SnapEDA in the libraries folder.
+   2. Footprints and symbols libraries I acquired via SnapEDA - found in the libraries folder.

    It should be noted that the SPADE_TERMINAL_6.3MM.kicad_model files for the spade terminal (aka.
 FastOn) were modified by the author to include surface mount solder pads in addition to through holes for additional rigidity.

 **Most recent kiCAD Project files\:**
 :download:`toolAccessPrjMaster.zip <./files/toolAccessPrjMaster.zip>`

 These files are the most recent revision of the project used to produce the second iteration of the physical tool access prototype.
+Includes gerbers and drill files.

+**Gerbers and drill files for most recent deisgn \:**
+:download:`toolAcessMasterGerbers <./files/toolAccessMasterGerbers.zip>`

+Just the gerbers and drill files for the most recent revision of the PCB.

 **Complete Co-op 2020 kiCAD Project files\:**
 :download:`toolAccessPrjComplete.zip <./files/toolAccessPrjComplete.zip>`